-The available liquid account products from the SaveBetter banks include money market deposit accounts (MMDAs) and high yield savings accounts (HYSAs).
-Each product listed at SaveBetter has its own Product Terms page with account details.
+The Ponce Bank MMDA has the same features as all the other available liquid account products from SaveBetter.
+Each liquid account, either High Yield Savings Account (HYSA) or MMDA, has its own Product Terms page with account details.
 Except for the rate and offering bank, there are essentially no differences in the product terms between the MMDAs and HYSAs that are currently listed at SaveBetter.
 Sometimes money market accounts have check writing capabilities, but that is not the case with the SaveBetter MMDAs.
 Check writing is not allowed for both SaveBetter MMDAs and HYSAs.

 Currently, all the SaveBetter MMDAs and HYSAs have a minimum opening deposit of only $1, and the listed APYs apply to all balances.
 There are no monthly service fees.
 There’s also no fee for excessive withdrawals.
 According to the Products Terms documents, the accounts would normally be limited to six withdrawals during a monthly statement cycle.
 However, enforcement of this limit is suspended until further notice (The Federal Reserve allowed banks and credit unions to do this starting in 2020).